lloydgalley/docs/alltra-smartchain-services/alltra-smartchain-consensus-technical/end-of-cycle-flow.md

 2. The bridge oracles, `alltraoracle-initiate-change` and `alltraoracle-rewarded-on-cycle`, are responsible for listening to these events.
 3. These oracles run on all validators and call `submitSignature` on the `HomeBridgeNativeToErc` contract in the [Alltra Smartchain](https://alltra.global) network.
 Each validator submits a signature for each of the events.
 4. Once a majority of validators have submitted their signatures, an event `CollectedSignatures` is emitted by the home bridge (one event for each of the previous events).
 5. The bridge oracle `alltraoracle-collected-signatures` listens for the `CollectedSignatures` event.
 The validator responsible for transmitting the transaction to [ALL mainnet](https://alltra.global) is the last one to submit a signature in this cycle.
 Its address is included in the event details, so other validator oracles know it’s not their turn and will skip the event.
-If a validator is down, out of funds, or facing connectivity issues, the next one in line (as per the `ValidatorSet`) takes responsibility for transmitting to ALL mainnet.
+If a validator is down, out of funds, or facing connectivity issues, the next one in line (as per the `ValidatorSet`) takes responsibility for transmitting to [ALL mainnet](https://alltra.global).
 6. On [ALL mainnet](https://alltra.global), we should see two transactions to the `ForeignBridgeNativeToErc` each cycle:
    1. One updating the new validators.
-   2. One minting the ALL coins created during this cycle on [Alltra Smartchain](https://alltra.global).
+   2. One minting the [ALL coins](https://www.alltraverse.com/express-checkout) created during this cycle on [Alltra Smartchain](https://alltra.global).

 ### Important Notes

 If the new validator set transaction fails on [ALL mainnet](https://alltra.global), there’s a chance the minting will fail as well.
 This is because the process checks if all signatures are valid before transmission.
-A situation could arise where new validators submit their signatures on Alltra Smartchain’s end-of-cycle transactions, but aren’t updated on ALL mainnet due to the failure of the initial transactions.
-In this case, the second transaction may contain “invalid” signatures from the perspective of ALL mainnet.
+A situation could arise where new validators submit their signatures on [Alltra Smartchain's](https://alltra.global) end-of-cycle transactions, but aren’t updated on [ALL mainnet](https://alltra.global) due to the failure of the initial transactions.
+In this case, the second transaction may contain “invalid” signatures from the perspective of [ALL mainnet](https://alltra.global).

 ### Example of a Successful Flow (from 7/6/2020)